Humla District: Mt Kailash pilgrimage

 In recent years, Humla has grown in significance as a preferred route for the pilgrimage to Mount Kailash in Tibet.
 The route through Humla has historically involved taking an ancient foot trail from Simikot to Hilsa, that goes along the mountain slopes on the left side of the Humla Karnali river.
 Both historically and in the present times, this route has been used by locals for trading at the nearby old trade mart of Taklakot in Tibet, and for undertaking the pilgrimage to the nearby holy sites of Lake Manasarovar and Mount Kailash in Tibet.
 This route involves a 4-5 day walk from Simikot to Hilsa, with overnight stops at a few villages on the way.
 One needs to cross the 4,530m high Nara La pass on this route.
 However, with the surge in the popularity of this route for the Kailash pilgrimage, travel companies offer helicopter flights to cover the distance from Simikot from Hilsa, which takes about 20 minutes.
 Furthermore, a motorable road is in the process of being built from Hilsa to Simikot.
 Nonetheless, if one wishes to fully experience the physically and spiritually elevating effects of a mountain pilgrimage, then the slower, physically more engaged way of walking this route is the better way of doing this pilgrimage.
 For an even greater immersive experience into the mountain cultures and ecology of this remote part of the Nepal Himalayas, one can take a detour at the confluence of the Humla Karnali and Salli Khola rivers, and thereby go to Hilsa via the Nyalu La pass and the Limi valley.
 On this second route, one can take another detour to visit the Lapcha La pass, very close to the border with China, from where, on a clear day, one can get majestic open views of Lake Manasarovar and Mount Kailash.

+Currently, Humla can only be reached by air or on foot.
+Road transport is still under construction and may take several years to be fully accessible.

+Sarki Temple

+The Sarki Temple, in Sirkigad Rural Municipality, is dedicated to the ancestral deity of the Sarki community.
+It is believed that if someone seeks justice after being wronged or committing a crime, they will receive fair and strict judgment upon visiting this temple.
+Just like the wind deity, the Sarki deity is considered a powerful god who has the ability to dominate and control other deities.